jieyouxu/CDLint/README.md

 ![A screenshot of CDLint producing diagnostics](./assets/screenshot.png)

 A linter for Custom Difficulty JSON files.
+Scans a Custom Difficulty JSON to check for potential problems, such as referencing undefined Enemy Descriptors.
+It should help Custom Difficulty makers to detect issues outside the game.

 ## Usage